-As reflected in the accompanying unaudited financial statements, the Company had a net loss and cash used in operations for the period ended March 31, 2014 of \$252,047 and \$207,954 and the working capital deficit, stockholders' deficit and accumulated deficit as of March 31, 2014 was \$968,832, \$955,980 and \$5,604,333, respectively.
+As reflected in the accompanying unaudited financial statements, the Company had a net loss and cash used in operations for the six months ended June 30, 2014 of \$372,196 and \$225,030 and the working capital deficit, stockholders' deficit and accumulated deficit as of June 30, 2014 was \$1,040,420, \$1,027,529 and \$5,724,482, respectively.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.

 The ability of the Company to continue as a going concern is dependent on the Company's ability to further implement its business plan and raise capital.
-During 2013 and on-going periods, management arranged with a related party for an increase in a working capital line of credit from \$200,000 to \$300,000 to finance on-going projects.
-Management has been supplementing this line of credit with short term loans from friends and family, postponement of salary payments by officers with subsequent forgiveness of accrued amounts and extensions on payments to certain suppliers.
-Although our overall debt level has increased, we were successful in getting most of our convertible note holders to convert into common stock.
+Management has been obtaining short term loans from friends and family, postponement of salary payments by officers with subsequent forgiveness of accrued amounts and extensions on payments to certain suppliers.